 Rossano, the Byzantine city scented with licorice

-Is this destination for you?
+Is this destination right for you?

 - Fans of Byzantine history and religious heritage

-- You are looking for a lively nightlife scene
+- Anyone looking for lively nightlife

 An accessible budget compared to the rest of Italy

-| Item | Range |
+| Expense | Range |

 |---|---|

-| Night in a B&B or simple hotel | 35 to 55 € (about $38 to $60) |
+| Night in a B&B or simple hotel | $41 to $65* |

-| Night in a comfortable seaside hotel | 70 to 110 € (about $76 to $120) |
+| Night in a comfortable coastal hotel | $82 to $129* |

-| Quick meal (arancini, panino) | 4 to 8 € (about $4 to $9) |
+| Quick bite (arancini, panino) | $5 to $10* |

 Estimated rates subject to change

-Practical realities before you go
+Practical realities to know before you go

-The historic center, the Byzantine memory of Calabria
+The historic center, Calabria's Byzantine memory

-The empire of Amarelli licorice
+The Amarelli licorice empire

-Rossano Scalo and the Ionian coast
+Rossano Scalo and the Ionian coastline

 Where to eat and drink in Rossano?

-Do not leave town without trying a dessert or drink featuring Amarelli licorice, a surprisingly versatile ingredient in local pastry making.
+Do not leave town without trying a dessert or drink featuring Amarelli licorice, a surprisingly versatile ingredient in local pastry-making.

 Where to stay in Rossano and the surrounding area?